LAW 2512 - Family Law

 - demonstrated by study abroad or with an understanding of indigenous knowledges

-- Lecture outlines, seminar topics, and supplementary materials will be available on Canvas.
+- Lecture slides, seminar questions, and supplementary materials will be available on MyUni.

-- The Family Law Act (Cth) 1975 is available on-line (www.comlaw.gov.au).
-It is a voluminous Act and will be referred to throughout the course.
+- The Family Law Act (Cth) 1975 is available online; it is a voluminous Act and will be referred to throughout the course.
 Students may find it more convenient if they have a bound printed copy.
-The latest consolidated version is published by CCH (34th edition, 2016) and will be available for purchase directly from CCH (www.cch.com.au).
-Copies of the Family Law Act can also be purchased from the Service SA Government Legislation Outlet, EDS Centre, 108 North Terrace, Adelaide (opposite the Adelaide Convention Centre) (tel: 13 23 24).
+You can access the Act and order your copy here.

 Online LearningCanvas will be used to post announcements, course materials and announce assignment tasks.